 In many ways, this album project was Adrian Smith’s moment to shine, as first single Wasted Years demonstrates:

-The resulting album, Somewhere In Time (1986), is a massive watershed in the band’s history, as it brought to light the differences in ambition and personality between Harris and Dickinson.
-The latter wanted to dream big and take a leap in the dark, while the former obviously felt he knew what Maiden was and wanted to stick to it.
+Somewhere In Time was a massive watershed in the band’s history, as it brought to light the differences in ambition and personality between Harris and Dickinson.
+The latter wanted to dream big and take a leap in the dark, while the former rightfully felt that he knew what Maiden was and wanted to stick with it for the long term.

 It’s interesting to note that producer Martin Birch was wary not only of Dickinson’s radical selection, but also of Smith’s entries.
 He claims that songs like Wasted Years and Stranger In A Strange Land were certainly good, but that they walked the line.